-The target readers of this blog post are general people (people who do not have health science background) who want to get basic information about “Blood Culture” as they or their relatives have recently been requested for Blood Culture or students who have just commenced their study of Health Science and to have basic understanding .
-To address common queries of such people/student this post is written in simplest possible way.
+The target readers of this blog post are general people (people who do not have a health science background) who want to get basic information about “blood culture” as they or their relatives have recently been requested for blood culture or students who have just commenced their study of health science and want to have a basic understanding.

-Blood is a connective tissue which circulates all over body via its channel called blood vessels.
+Blood is a connective tissue that circulates all over the body via its channel called blood vessels.
 All the major organs of our body are interconnected by blood vessels.
-These internal organs (e.g. Kidney, Liver, Brain, Heart, Lungs) and the blood itself is free from any living organisms (bacteria/ virus).
+These internal organs (e.g. kidney, liver, brain, heart, lungs) and the blood itself is free from any living organisms (bacteria/ virus).

-Organisms gain access to our blood vessels by various means such as brushing teeth, abrasion, trauma, surgery etc. Such organisms now can travel via the blood stream and reach to various organs where they can initiate infection.
+Organisms gain access to our blood vessels by various means such as brushing teeth, abrasion, trauma, surgery, etc. Such organisms now can travel via the bloodstream and reach various organs where they can initiate infection.

-Most of the times, our immune cells constantly patrol in blood vessels searching any foreign invaders (organisms/pathogens), recognizing, killing and remembering the encounter.
+Most of the time, our immune cells constantly patrol in blood vessels searching for any foreign invaders (organisms/pathogens), recognizing, killing, and remembering the encounter.
 If immune cells fail to find such invaders or kill them, these organisms will be able to colonize in some of the organs thus causing unwanted killing of our body cells or affecting our body, which generally manifests as fever, malaise, inflammation of that part, rigors depending on the types or nature of such organisms.

-Prescribing Blood Culture means your physician are requesting lab professionals (Technician/Microbiologist) to find out if your blood contain such foreign invaders.
+Prescribing blood culture means your physician is requesting lab professionals (technician/microbiologist) to find out if your blood contains such foreign invaders.
 If lab people find any organism in your blood, they need to identify which organism is it and which antibiotics (if it is bacteria) will kill it.
-Lab will communicate this information to your physician and physician will prescribe one or more of such antibiotics for certain duration to make sure such organisms is killed and you will be fine.
+The lab will communicate this information to your physician and the physician will prescribe one or more of such antibiotics for a certain duration to make sure such organisms are killed and you will be fine.

 When Doctor requests for Blood Culture Test

-Physician may prefer blood culture in number of suspected disease conditions which includes but not limited too;
+Physicians may prefer blood culture in a number of suspected disease conditions which include but are not limited to;

 Collection of the Blood for Culture:

-In any time, generally such foreign invaders (organisms) are generally very less in number in blood and may not present in blood all the time (may be sitting in their home e.g organ where they have colonized).
-So to increase the chance of finding (isolating) such organism, your physician may request more amount of blood (more than 5 ml depending on the age and nature of suspected organism) or multiple samples.
+At any time, generally, such foreign invaders (organisms) are generally very less in number in blood and may not present in blood all the time (maybe sitting in their home e.g organ where they have colonized).
+So to increase the chance of finding (isolating) such organisms, your physician may request more amount of blood (more than 5 ml depending on the age and nature of the suspected organism) or multiple samples.

-One of the biggest challenge faced during blood sample collection is making sure an organism is inadvertently introduced in the blood.
-As organisms are everywhere in the environment, instrument and even our skin, the challenge is immense.
+One of the biggest challenges faced during blood sample collection is making sure an organism is inadvertently introduced into the blood.
+As organisms are everywhere in the environment, instruments, and even our skin, the challenge is immense.

-As the outer surface of our body contains microorganism (called normal flora), technician should make sure, he/she do not contaminate the blood vial while drawing blood.
-For this, they use certain chemicals (Iodine/Alcohol) to kill the normal flora around the expected area of vein puncture.
-They also have to make sure syringe, blood culture tubes or bottles are free from living organism.
+As the outer surface of our body contains microorganisms (called normal flora), a technician should make sure, he/she does not contaminate the blood vial while drawing blood.
+For this, they use certain chemicals (iodine/alcohol) to kill the normal flora around the expected area of vein puncture.
+They also have to make sure syringes, blood culture tubes, or bottles are free from living organisms.

-They also have to make sure that sample reach the laboratory on time for necessary incubation (so that the organism which are in blood, if any, won’t get killed while in transit).
-Some organism are delicate, so will die, if the sample processing is delayed thus giving false negative report i.e. you are infected with that pathogen but laboratory won’t be able to find out.
+They also have to make sure that the sample reaches the laboratory on time for necessary incubation (so that the organism which is in the blood, if any, won’t get killed while in transit).
+Some organisms are delicate, so will die, if the sample processing is delayed thus giving a false negative report i.e. you are infected with that pathogen but the laboratory won’t be able to find out.

 What the Lab People Do

-If your blood contains Microorganism, they will utilize (eat) the nutrient available in the broth and multiply.
+If your blood contains microorganisms, they will utilize (eat) the nutrient available in the broth and multiply.
 To make sure such organisms do not die appropriate media and incubation are used.
-Inoculated broth are incubated in an special instrument which has controlled environment i.e. Temperature-37°C (our body temperature), aeration, agitation.
+Inoculated broth is incubated in a special instrument that has a controlled environment i.e. temperature-37°C (our body temperature), aeration, agitation.

 Lab also tells which drug to prescribe

-No single antibiotics is able to kill all organism.
+No single antibiotic is able to kill all organisms.
 So laboratory has to find out, which antibiotics may kill such bacteria.

 As organisms are evolving and acquiring resistance (called drug resistance or antibiotics resistance which is a major global issue) laboratory has to find out which antibiotic will kills that particular isolate.

-For this they test that organism against a panel of antibiotics based on the nature of organism and find out which antibiotics actually kills that organism.
-After the completion of the processing, laboratory gives report mentioning which organisms is isolated (if any) and which antibiotics will kill that organism.
-Your physician choose among these antibiotics and prescribe you the medication.
+For this, they test that organism against a panel of antibiotics based on the nature of the organism and find out which antibiotics actually kill that organism.
+After the completion of the processing, the laboratory gives a report mentioning which organism is isolated (if any) and which antibiotics will kill that organism.
+Your physician chooses among these antibiotics and prescribes you the medication.

-After how many days I will get report of Blood Culture Test?
+After how many days I will get a report of Blood Culture Test?

-Generally it takes 3-7 days to get your blood culture report.
-If the suspicion is involvement of slow growing organism sometimes it may take weeks to rule out presence of organism in your blood.
+Generally, it takes 3-7 days to get your blood culture report.
+If the suspicion is the involvement of a slow-growing organism sometimes it may take weeks to rule out the presence of the organism in your blood.